-The MCA therefore deems it appropriate to maintain the following regulatory obligations on all SMP operators, namely:
+The MCA is therefore to maintain the following regulatory obligations on all SMP operators, namely:

-- Access to/and use of specific facilities for interconnection; - Non-discrimination;
+- Access to/and use of specific facilities for interconnection;

+- Non-discrimination;

-- Transparency; and - Price control.
+- Transparency; and

+- Price control.

 The MCA is also maintaining the obligations of accounting separation and cost accounting on GO plc and Melita plc.